Before the Feeling, There Is a Sensation

 A gentle place to begin

-If that resonates, you are welcome to begin with a free 10-minute consultation — a short, no-pressure conversation to see whether craniosacral therapy or somatic experiencing here in Santa Monica feels like the right fit for you.
-When you're ready, you can also schedule a session directly.
-This work supports and regulates the nervous system; it stands alongside the medical care you may already have, not in place of it.
-There is no timeline you have to meet and nothing to hurry.
-The body has its own pace, and it is usually wiser than ours.
+If that resonates, you are welcome to begin with a free 10-minute consultation — a short, no-pressure conversation to find the right fit for you.
+When you're ready, you can also request a session directly.
+Craniosacral therapy and somatic experiencing sessions are available in person in Santa Monica, and online sessions can be very effective as well.
+This work stands alongside the medical care you may already have, not in place of it.
+If you'd like to feel this rather than only read about it, try the 5-minute Somatic Experiencing meditation.

 REFLECTION QUESTION